vertigoaway/Serviceberry/README.md

 # Serviceberry
 The Serviceberry project aims to improve the accuracy & coverage of geolocation databases.
 It does this by submitting anonymized sensor & location data to a configured geolocation service.
-Serviceberry is designed to run in two parts: the Serviceberry IOS app and the Serviceberry desktop app.
+Serviceberry is designed to run in two interconnected parts: the Serviceberry IOS app and the Serviceberry desktop app.
+These two applications will communicate with each other via Wi-Fi or Bluetooth.

 Currently, Serviceberry is only guaranteed to support [BeaconDB](https://beacondb.net/) and Linux machines.
 See the todo below for current progress.